This article is based on my experience with writing and publishing five paperback books, and I'll share that knowledge with you.

 How to Get Published

-There are many ways to get your book published.
+You don't need to think about that yet, but there are many ways to get your book published.

-You can pay a publisher to do most of the work for you.
+- You can pay a publisher to do most of the work for you.

 - You can send manuscripts to publishers, but there is a lot of competition with this method.

-Two venues that I had used are Lulu and CreateSpace.
-They both provide online tools to upload your content and crude books covers.
+Two venues that I had used for self-publishing are Lulu and CreateSpace.
+They both provide online tools to upload your content and create book covers.

 © 2011 Glenn Stok